dmlc/gluon-cv/docs/model_zoo/action_recognition.rst

   ``Clip Length`` is the number of frames within an input clip. ``32 (64/2)`` means we use 32 frames, but actually the frames are formed by randomly selecting 64 consecutive frames from the video and then skipping every other frame.
 This strategy is widely adopted to reduce computation and memory cost.

-  ``Segments`` is the number of segments used during training.
+  ``Segment`` is the number of segments used during training.
 For testing (reporting these numbers), we use 250 views for 2D networks (25 frames and 10-crop) and 30 views for 3D networks (10 clips and 3-crop) following the convention.

 .. csv-table::
    :file: ./csv_tables/Action_Recognitions/Kinetics400_torch.csv
    :header-rows: 1
    :class: tight-table
-   :widths: 30 12 10 10 8 10 12 8
+   :widths: 36 12 10 10 8 12 12

 Something-Something-V2 Dataset
 ------------------------------

-The following table lists pre-trained models trained on Something-Something-V2.
+The following table lists our trained models on Something-Something-V2.

 .. note::